-Touchstone research has proven the phenomenal statistic that whether or not a child enjoys reading is more important to their educational success than their family background(this will open in a new window).
+Touchstone research has proven the phenomenal statistic that whether or not a child enjoys reading is more important to their educational success than their family background.

 In other words,